-0:11 Life is about opportunities, creating them and embracing them, and for me, that was the Olympic dream.
+0:11 Life is about opportunities — creating them and embracing them.
+And for me, that was the Olympic dream.
 That's what defined me.
 That was my bliss.

 1:06 And then everything went black.
 Where was I?
 What was happening?
 My body was consumed by pain.
 I'd been hit by a speeding utility truck with only 10 minutes to go on the bike ride.
 I was airlifted from the scene of the accident by a rescue helicopter to a large spinal unit in Sydney.
 I had extensive and life-threatening injuries.
 I'd broken my neck and my back in six places.
 I broke five ribs on my left side.
 I broke my right arm.
 I broke my collarbone.
 I broke some bones in my feet.
 My whole right side was ripped open, filled with gravel.
 My head was cut open across the front, lifted back, exposing the skull underneath.
 I had head injures.
 I had internal injuries.
 I had massive blood loss.
 In fact, I lost about five liters of blood, which is all someone my size would actually hold.
 By the time the helicopter arrived at Prince Henry Hospital in Sydney, my blood pressure was 40 over nothing.
 I was having a really bad day.

-2:29 But this voice kept calling me: "Come on, stay with me."
+2:30 But this voice kept calling me: "Come on, stay with me."

-2:35 "No. It's too hard."
+2:35 "No, it's too hard."

 2:38 "Come on.
 This is our opportunity."